 As noted previously, the Quarry Landfill is expected to reach capacity during 2023.
-Approval of a limited vertical expansion has been pursued in the meantime to accommodate approximately one more year of disposal capacity (40,000 m3).
-This 40,000 m3 limited vertical expansion, which was approved July 20, 2023, will be accounted for within the current EA total disposal volume being pursed.
-While pursuing landfill expansion approvals, the LEWF will need to minimize waste production, temporarily manage waste on the Lake Erie Works Facility in existing, available drying and storage lagoons and/or send waste materials off-site for disposal at an alternate licensed landfill location in southern Ontario for a period of time.
-Assuming that the necessary approvals and construction will take an additional three years and the desired 25 operating period the time frames are suggested as:
+While pursuing landfill expansion approvals, the LEWF will need to minimize waste production and send waste materials off-site for disposal at an alternate location for a period of time.
+Assuming that the necessary approvals and construction will take an additional three years and the desired 15 to 25 operating period the time frames are suggested as:

-- Expansion (construction) and operations (2026 to 2051) - Post-closure (beyond 2051)
+- operations (2026 to 2041 or 2051) - post-closure (beyond 2041 or 2051)

-Landfilling expansion and operation activities will occur throughout the expanded life of the Quarry Landfill (i.e., about 25 more years from 2026 to 2051).
+Landfilling operation activities will occur throughout the expanded life of the Quarry Landfill (i.e., about 15 to 25 more years from 2026 to 2041 or 2051).
 Leachate collection and treatment, and site performance monitoring and maintenance activities, will also be ongoing throughout this time frame.
-During the post-closure period (i.e., beyond 2051), the only activities anticipated are leachate collection and management and site performance monitoring and maintenance.
+During the post-closure period (i.e., beyond 2041 or 2051), the only activities anticipated are leachate collection and management and site performance monitoring and maintenance.